Online Convex Optimization with Heavy Tails: Old Algorithms, New Regrets, and Applications: Applications

 \end{cor} \begin{proof} Combine Lemma \ref{lem:main-cvx-last-equation} and Theorems \ref{thm:main-OGD}, \ref{thm:main-DA} and \ref{thm:main-AdaGrad} to conclude. \end{proof}

 As far as we know, Corollary \ref{cor:main-cvx-last} is the first optimal last-iterate convergence rate for stochastic convex optimization with heavy tails, closing the gap in existing works.

 One may notice that $\by_{t}$ itself is not the decision made by the online learner and naturally may ask whether $\bx_{t}$ ensures the last-iterate convergence if we simply pick $\ell_{t}=F$.
 The answer turns out to be positive at least for $\OGD$ (which is equivalent to $\SGD$ now).
-However, to prove this result, we rely on a technique specialized to stochastic optimization recently developed by \citep{liu2024revisiting,zamani2023exact}.
-To not diverge from the topic of OCO, we defer the last-iterate convergence of $\OGD$ to Appendix \ref{sec:cvx}, in which Theorem \ref{thm:OGD-last-core} gives a general result for any stepsize $\eta_{t}$ and Corollary \ref{cor:OGD-last} shows a last-iterate rate similar to Corollary \ref{cor:main-cvx-last} (up to an extra logarithmic factor) under the same stepsize $\eta_{t}=\frac{D}{G\sqrt{t}}\land\frac{D}{\sigma t^{1/\p}}$ as in Theorem \ref{thm:main-OGD}.
+However, to prove this result, we rely on a technique specialized to stochastic optimization recently developed by \citep{liu2024revisiting,doi:10.1137/24M1717762}.
+To not diverge from the topic of OCO, we defer the last-iterate convergence of $\OGD$ (i.e., $\E\left[F(\bx_{T})\right]$) to Appendix \ref{sec:cvx}, in which Theorem \ref{thm:OGD-last-core} gives a general result for any stepsize $\eta_{t}$ (even for a broader function class) and Corollary \ref{cor:OGD-cvx-last} provides a last-iterate rate similar to Corollary \ref{cor:main-cvx-last} (up to an extra logarithmic factor) under the same stepsize $\eta_{t}=\frac{D}{G\sqrt{t}}\land\frac{D}{\sigma t^{1/\p}}$ as in Theorem \ref{thm:main-OGD}.
+If $T$ is assumed to be known, Corollary \ref{cor:OGD-cvx-last} also shows how to set the stepsize in $\OGD$ to converge in the optimal rate $\frac{GD}{\sqrt{T}}+\frac{\sigma D}{T^{1-\frac{1}{\p}}}$. \begin{rem} If strong convexity further holds, Corollary \ref{cor:OGD-str-last} gives a last-iterate rate in the order $\frac{\log T}{T^{\p-1}}$. \end{rem}